Amarthgul/InteractiveInspector/README.md

 ## Camera StarGazer

-The `StarGazer.cs` script is attached to the camera and is the source of the possibility estimation, it will estimate the possibility of each object it receives being gazed upon.
+The `StarGazer.cs` script is attached to the camera and is the source of the possibility estimation, it will estimate the possibility of each object being gazed upon.
 The possibility is then sent to each object and they will perform actions accordingly.

 The level of confidence that an object is being gazed upon is calculated by `ConfidenceFunction()`,